MihirJayavant/DataMining/README.md

 ```

 ## Limitation
-Atleast for now only naivesbayes algorithm is implemented.
+Atleast for now only naives bayes algorithm is implemented.